jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-icons/Extra-Icons-Plugin-Icons.md

 In this case, Extra Icons selects the first enabled icon override for `swagger-config.yaml` files.
 Otherwise:

-- if you want to use the second icon, disable the first one
+- If you want to use the second icon, disable the first one.
-- if there are three icon overrides, disable the two first icons to use the third
+- If there are three icon overrides, disable the two first icons to use the third.
-- and so on
+- And so on.

 This way, you can choose among multiple available icons for the same icon override.